+- land;

-- building structure; and - mechanical and electrical.
+- building structure; and

+- mechanical and electrical.

-Whether an asset is held as one combined value or componentised, the depreciation applied reflects the remaining life of each element of the asset held.
+The depreciation applied reflects the remaining life of each element of the asset held.

 Revaluation gains are also depreciated, with an amount equal to the difference between current value depreciation charged on assets and the depreciation that would have been chargeable based on their historical cost being transferred each year from the Revaluation Reserve to the Capital Adjustment Account.